kestra-io/docs/content/blogs/2024-03-21-orchestrate-snowflake-with-kestra.md

 ## More to Come

-The synergy between Kestra and Snowflake through this plugin has opened new avenues for efficient data orchestration and management.This partnership not only simplifies complex data processes but also empowers users to leverage their data assets more effectively.
+The synergy between Kestra and Snowflake through this plugin has opened new avenues for efficient data orchestration and management.
+This partnership not only simplifies complex data processes but also empowers users to leverage their data assets more effectively.

-As we continue to enhance this integration, Kestra users can look forward to even more features designed to maximize the value of their data within Snowflake's platform.
+As we continue to enhance this integration, Kestra users can expect even more features designed to maximize the value of their data within Snowflake's platform.

 Join the Slack [community](https://kestra.io/slack) if you have any questions or need assistance.
 Follow us on [Twitter](https://twitter.com/kestra_io) for the latest news.